holstt/garmin-connect-discordbot/README.md

 ```

 **4. Option 2: Run the Docker Compose project without restrictive permissions**
-For a less restrictive/simpler setup, you can edit and use the `docker-compose.yml` file.
+For a less restrictive/simpler setup, you can edit and use the `docker-compose.yml` file directly.
 Replace the environment variables for the volume paths with concrete values matching your file structure and remove the `user` property to run the container as root.
 Then in the Dockerfile, remove the original `ENTRYPOINT` instruction and uncomment the simple `ENTRYPOINT` instruction that does not prevent the container from running as root.

 Then run: